-Process Groups provide a work group the opportunity to constructively work through problems, conflicts and/or losses, improve communication, and establish ground rules that will enable them to deal effectively with future problems, overcome obstacles, and work together more cooperatively and successfully as a team.
-Supervisory process groups provide a forum for discussion of workplace issues and problem-solving strategies while building a more effective and supportive management team and enhancing management skills.
+Problem Solving Groups provide a work group the opportunity to constructively work through issues, conflicts and/or losses, improve communication, and establish ground rules that will enable them to overcome obstacles, work together more cooperatively as a team, and deal effectively with future issues.
+Problem Solving Groups at the supervisory level provide a forum for discussion of workplace issues and problem solving strategies and build a more effective and supportive management team.

 Coaching is available on an individual basis to help managers realize their full leadership potential by developing the strategies and "people skills" necessary for successfully dealing with the challenges of today's complex work environment.

 EAP offers a variety of training programs to assist managers and employees in skill development.
 View Training Programs.